jh6414/Projects/Covid Project/README.md

-# Summary / Results: Fall2020_3_Report.pdf and Main File: GroupProjectSocialNetwork.ipynb
+# Results: Fall2020_3_Report.pdf | Main File: GroupProjectSocialNetwork.ipynb

 **Full version with loaded charts can be found at:**